-Why tomatoes crack in jars
+Why salad in jars loses color

 Tomatoes usually crack due to thermal shock, delicate skin, or tight packing.
 It is typically a texture issue, not spoilage.